m-lab/prometheus-support/README.md

 The deployment replica set will automatically recreate the pod and the new prometheus server will use the updated configmap.
 This is a known issue: https://github.com/kubernetes/kubernetes/issues/13488

+Preferably the process (like prometheus) will support a 'reload' operation.
+However, it can take several minutes for the configmap to be updated from the perspective of the container.
+So, do not run reload until the configmap is up to date.
+(TODO: how to confirm this from outside the container?)

 # Using Kubernetes Secrets